 Yes, Simplified and Traditional Chinese characters differ in their written forms.
-Simplified characters were introduced in mainland China to increase literacy rates by simplifying the shapes of some characters.
-Traditional characters are still used in regions like Taiwan, Hong Kong, and some overseas Chinese communities.
+Simplified characters or Alphabets were introduced in mainland China to increase literacy rates by simplifying the shapes of some characters.
 While many characters are the same in both systems, they often have distinct shapes, making them visually different.
-Additionally, there are some characters that exist only in one system, and pronunciation may vary in some cases.
-Some have very subtle differences, but it depends entirely on specific words; sometimes, they are totally different in appearance and full of complexity.
+Additionally, there are some Chinese characters that exist only in one system, and pronunciation may vary in some cases.

 Q5：Should I Learn Simplified or Traditional Mandarin?